Startup Stock Vesting Calculator

 Get Your Equity Compensation Right

 It’s too easy to offer too little or too much equity to incoming workers.
-(We plan to write a separate blog on this topic later.)
 The simple best practice is to use our startup stock calculator tool to visualize the estimated value of a stakeholder’s equity position, especially as you consider how much of the equity will vest over time.